Tongue-tie affects around one in ten newborn babies. It’s more common in boys than girls.

 Tongue-tie division involves cutting the short, tight piece of skin connecting the underside of the tongue to the floor of the mouth (the lingual frenulum).

 Tongue-tie division is carried out by a trained clinical professional.
-Nurses, midwives, dentists and doctors, who have had the appropriate training, can carry out this quick, simple and almost painless procedure.
+Nurses, midwives, dentists and doctors, who have had the right training, can carry out this quick, simple and almost painless procedure.
 It usually resolves feeding problems straight away.

 Older children and adults